ayush-sleeping/ayush-sleeping/README.md

 <br>

 • Achievement :
+- Successfully, completed "JWOC - 2022" (Open Source Programs), ( 9 - PRs got accepted and merged ) .
 - Successfully, completed "GWOC - 2021" (Open Source Programs), Also become the Top Performer in 200+ contributor in my Domain ( 32 - PRs got accepted and merged ) .
 - Successfully, completed "Hacktoberfest - 2021" (Open Source Programs), ( All the 4 PR got accepted and merged ) .
-- Successfully, completed "Stage 1 of Crio Winter of Doing - 2021" (Open Source Programs).
+- Successfully, completed "Stage 1 of Crio Winter of Doing - 2021" .

 • Skilled in :
 - Frontend Web-Development,